 The Homer Pittard Campus School is a public school, comprising grades K through 5, which is staffed and operated by Rutherford County Schools.
 The Campus School is a laboratory unit that serves the professional education programs in teacher education.
-University students are provided varied, field-based practicum opportunities which merge theory and practice through the study of children and the school program through observations and participation in teaching activities.
+University students are provided varied, field-based practicum opportunities which merge theory and practice through observations and participation in teaching and learning activities.
 The Ann Campbell Early Learning Center is an inclusive early childhood education program that offers full-day early care and education to children ages 12 months to kindergarten and provides play-based learning experiences in an engaging environment throughout the year for children with and without developmental delays.
-The program offers field-based opportunities for observation and hands-on classroom experience for approximately 300 pre-service undergraduate and graduate education majors each year.
-Students learn how to support the development of all young children by assessing what they already know across the developmental domains and developing a plan to assist growth into their full potential.
+The program offers field-based opportunities for observation and hands-on classroom experience for pre-service undergraduate and graduate students.
+Students learn how to support the development of all young children by assessing learning and planning and implementing developmentally appropriate learning opportunities.
 The Tennessee Department of Human Services monitors the program for compliance with their child care rules and regulations.
 The Child Development Center (CDC) provides part-time care and play-based early learning experiences during the academic year for children ages one year to five years.
 The center also serves as a teaching laboratory for students enrolled in child development, early childhood education, and other related University programs.
 Approximately 35 students enroll in the practicum course each semester in their junior year and support the classroom lead teacher through hands-on experiences as the assistant to all classroom activities.
 The Tennessee Department of Human Services monitors this program for compliance with child care rules and regulations.
 The program holds one of the highest standards for quality through its accreditation by the National Association for the Education of Young Children (NAEYC).